farcitoast/pokemon_tournament/README.md

 ## Tournament
 Two phases:
 1. **Round-robin phase**: each player battles once all the other players.
 For each battle, the winner gets 1 point.
 The standings at the end of the first phase will be used to determine the pairings in the playoffs.
 If two or more players are even on points, head-to-head results dictate the final standings.
 If the head-to-head critera is not applicable[^1], a random order will be computed.
 Players can change team after each battle.
-Moves, EVs, IVs, Natures, Items, Abilities etc. cannot be modified once the playoffs start.

 <table>
 <tr><th>Results</th><th>Standings</th></tr>